boogas0/CTF-Writeups/RopEmporium_fluff64/readme.md

   400858:   c3                      ret
 ```

-This gadget is a good candidate for writing to memory, we will call it the writeGadget.
+This gadget is a good candidate for writing to memory.
 We can fill r13 with junk and zero out r12. r12 must be zero'ed out so that the xor instruction will not affect the data we just wrote.
 Luckily since we are using gets() to exploit this program we can write null bytes with no issue.

-Now we just need to find gadgets to put the contents we wnat in r10 and r11... sadly there are no easy pop r10 or pop r11 gadgets.
+Now we just need to find gadgets to put the contents we want in r10 and r11... sadly there are no easy pop r10 or pop r11 gadgets.
 Now things start to get difficult and we have to use things like xchg and xor.

-The gadget below means that as long as we can find a way to write to r11 or r10 then we will be able to xchg it with the other and write to that gadget again.
+The gadget below means that as long as we can find a way to write to r11 or r10 then we will be able to xchg it with the other and then write to the first gadget again.
 So we only need to find one more gadget that can write to either r10 or r11.

 #### xchgGadget:
 ```Assembly